 - Your doctor may also test other aspects of your vision like your ability to focus from ‘near to far’ to gain a precise reading of your current prescription.

 - To test your Ocular Health your doctor will examine the front, back, and inside of your eye.
 This includes the Eye Pressure Check to test for glaucoma and drops to dilate your eyes.

 Every eye doctor determines his or her own fees when it comes to eye exams but most range from $50 to $100.

 Many health insurance plans include vision care that covers the cost of an annual eye exam Insurance plans vary, so call your eye doctor to talk about your coverage and set up an appointment.

 Average Contact Lens Fitting Fee

 Every eye doctor determines his or her own contact lens fitting fees and will again depend on your optometrist.

 Many health insurance plans include vision care that covers fitting fees and contact lenses.
 Insurance plans vary, so call your eye doctor to talk about your coverage or you can ask your employer, human resources director, or vision insurance company.

 ACUVUE® Brand Trial Contact Lenses

-Now that you’ve got an idea about the cost of the exam, what you’ll need to bring, and what will happen when you get there - you need your ACUVUE® Brand free trial contact lenses.
-To get your free trial contacts (exam and fitting fees not included) just give us a few details and we’ll give you a certificate to take to your eye doctor (we can even help you find an eye doctor, if you need it).
+Now that you’ve got an idea about the cost of the exam, what you’ll need to bring, and what will happen when you get there - you need your ACUVUE® Brand contact lenses.
+To get started with free* trial contacts, (exam and fitting fees not included) just give us a few details and we’ll give you a certificate to take to your eye doctor (we can even help you find an eye doctor, if you need it).